doom9star/frontend/README.md

-# frontend
+# Backend Starter

-It is a frontend starter created using my favorite frontend toolset.
+It is an frontend starter consisting of the following tools:

+- ReactJS
+- TypeScript
+- TailwindCSS
+- Redux